agheadley/halite/README.md

 - need to check this for parent, pupil and teachers !!!!

+- Pupil needs grab assessments, _id, tag.pupil (can we go /page.svelte as place in store ?
+- check with .map, .includes whether to filter in/out the result against aoid!

 # Parent - to do !

+- Pupil needs grab assessments, _id, tag.parent (can we go /page.svelte as place in store ?
+- check with .map, .includes whether to filter in/out the result against aoid!

 # pupil store, created at startup from all groups, intake